-By John Thames, Wingspan Board Vice President
+By John Thames, Wingspan Board Vice Chair

 I’ve had the honor of serving on the Board of Wingspan Life Resources for many years.
 My personal connection to its mission of serving adults with developmental disabilities has inspired me to help, to donate, and to attend events.